 “They are subject to the laws of nature – aspect, weather, geology, proximity to mountains and bodies of water, but also to the whim and ambitions of the winemaker,” says Hartley in respect to vines that inspire the magazine’s name.
 “I’m interested in how nature, place and people all influence one another and the effect that this has on the character of a wine.”

 Since its launch in the summer of 2012, The Gourmand has become the go-to title operating at the intersection of art and cuisine.
 Laden with clean and clever imagery and top-notch writing, it continues to push the boundaries.
 The current issue might be the only food magazine on the planet to feature Brix Smith Start, ILoveMakonnen and the Savoy, and if that isn’t the sign of a quality publication, we don’t know what is.

 Design enthusiasts David Lane and Marina Tweed are at the helm, directing witty sets and beautifully executed graphic designs that only serve to amplify the publication’s in-depth, intelligent content that covers the cultural spectrum with analytic panache.

 By virtue of its atypical and sartorial styling, we’ll let Tapas Magazine keep their slightly self-aggrandising claim that they’ve produced a product “good enough to eat”.

 Aiming to do away with the laboured “clean living” tag, Omnom is here to encourage an open conversation around ethical food.
 As vegetarian and vegan attitudes fast-become the cornerstones of modern lifestyles, Helena Murphy and Ben McCabe show how eating plant-based meals isn’t about expensive ingredients or taking forever over what should be a simple meal.

 “Our aim is to encourage and engage with anyone considering eating less meat, whether they are male or female, young or old,’ became their inclusive mantra, having realised there weren’t many blogs or magazines that catered to both male and female audiences.
-Amongst other tasty meanderings, Issue One takes us through some finings-free beer at Beavertown Brewery and a conversation with veggie bar The Full Nelson.
+Amongst other tasty meanderings, the first issue takes us through some finings-free beer at Beavertown Brewery and a conversation with veggie bar The Full Nelson.
 The upcoming second issue promises to answer the question of what veganism can learn from other activist movements to drive positive change.